Celscius/gin-crud/README.md

 - ORM: gorm

 ### Getting Started
-copy this project to your directory then you can start this app by using command "go run main.go"
+copy this project to your directory then you can start this app by using command below
+> ####  go run main.go

 ### Endpoint
 | Action  | Verb | Path | Description |